-Why do you need another budgeting app?
+Why does the world need another budgeting app?

 Short answer